strudeljs/strudeljs.org/source/guide/installation.md

 ## Compatibility

-Strudel depends heavily on decorators which are not part of ECMAScript 2015 spec.
-Currently to be able to use it transpiler like Babel is required.
-For usage Strudel **requires** ``transform-decorators-legacy`` Babel plugin.
+**Strudel** declarative syntax depends heavily on decorators which are not part of ECMAScript spec, so they are not natively supported by browser vendors (decorators spec is a [TC39 proposal in stage 2](https://github.com/tc39/proposal-decorators).
+Transpiler like Babel is required and ``transform-decorators-legacy`` plugin.
 For optional components syntax also ``transform-class-properties`` is recommended.

+Strudel could be used without the decorators, but such an approach is not recommended.

 ## Browser support
 Without polyfills Strudel supports IE11, as it using DOM 4 spec.
-If lower browser support is required please use great tools like polyfills.io
+If lower browser support is required please use great tools like [polyfills.io](http://polyfills.io).

 ## CLI
 CLI is recommended way of setting up new Strudel project